 Meet Crystal Ienni, Founder of Peace Officer Wives of California Inc., also known as Faith.Wife.Hero.
 Crystal is married to her Hero and is a mother to 1 stunning son and 2 vibrant girls.
 Crystal is an author with Law Enforcement Today, sought out Speaker, certified Peer Support Leader, volunteer junkie, and avid foodie hunter who Yelps her way to the best known restaurants and destinations.
 Crystal is an advocate for healthy marriages and law enforcement homes.
 Crystal takes her role as wife and mother seriously and finds it a joy to serve her family.
 She is a seasoned law enforcement wife as her Hero has had the opportunity to go through array of detailed assignments in his career.
 Crystal is also passionate about sharing her personal journey in hope of it bringing encouragement to other wives.
 Crystal is a firm believer that prayer changes things and people and finds joy in attending her weekly bible studies.
-She loves anything chocolate, enjoys a hot cup of coffee, RV camping, cuddles with her Standard Poodle, Levi, and motorcycle rides with her hero are some of her favorite things.
+She loves anything chocolate and enjoys a hot cup of coffee.
+Crystal finds RV camping, cuddles with her Standard Poodle, and motorcycle rides with her hero are some of her favorite things.
 It brings Crystal much joy to serve her non profit and the peace officer community.

 Meet Elda "Cookie" Marchese, a Retired Fire Engineer.
 She served 18 years with the fire service, is a mother of 2 and is married to retired Detective Sergeant Thomas Marchese.
 Thomas is the Director and Cinematographer of the documentary film "Fallen".
 Both Cookie and Thomas worked in the same city and have responded to the same incidents throughout the years of their career.
 Cookie has a unique perspective of being a first responder and being a law enforcement officer's wife.
 She has seen the first hand threats her husband faced everyday alongside the threats she faced throughout her career.
 Cookie has a great passion in sharing her story of recovering and rebuilding her life after retirement.
 You can find Cookie at Disneyland, at the gym getting her work out on, traveling the world, or meeting up with her friends for lunch.